nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 MCUXpresso SDK supports all mainstream toolchains in the embedded world beyond traditional armgcc.

 The toolchain list supported by our build system is IAR, MDK, Xcc, Xclang and Zephyr.
-The CMake toolchain setting files are placed in \<mcu-sdk-3.0>/cmake/toolchain folder.
-All toolchain files generally follow the same structure and loaded through \<mcu-sdk-3.0>/cmake/toolchain.cmake.
-The CMake variable for toolchain is "CONFIG_TOOLCHAIN" which is used to cmdline to specify the toolchain to build.
+The CMake toolchain setting files are placed in `mcu-sdk-3.0/cmake/toolchain` folder.
+All toolchain files generally follow the same structure and loaded through `mcu-sdk-3.0/cmake/<toolchain>.cmake`.
+The CMake variable for toolchain is `CONFIG_TOOLCHAIN` which is used to cmdline to specify the toolchain to build.

 If you need to enable new toolchain, please follow the existing toolchain file pattern and place it there.